HoTT/HoTT-2019/accommodation.md

   the conference
 * At the **Hotel Indigo** for the conference **only**

+In each case, special rates are only offered for a limited number of rooms, and reservations have to be made before the following **cut-off dates**:

+* Cut-off for Shadyside Inn summer school dates (Aug 6-11) : July 6, 5PM EDT
+* Cut-off for Shadyside Inn conference dates (Aug 11-18) : June 26, 5PM EDT
+* Cut-off for Hotel Indigo conference dates (Aug 11-18) : July 22

+Attention, the Shadyside Inn cut-off for the confernce is before that for the summer school.

 #### Shadyside Inn

 The Shadyside Inn is not a regular hotel, but a collection of furnished